-- 6.1 The Council in its role as administrator of the Lancashire Pension Fund has adopted a policy for scheme employers participating in the Lancashire Pension Fund regarding re-employment which is that only members in receipt of ill health pensions will be subject to abatement where the aggregate of the pension and the earnings in the new employment exceed the rate of pay on leaving the first employment. - In addition to the policy highlighted above, re-employed pensioners who have previously retired on redundancy or efficiency grounds before October 2006 and been awarded compensatory added years, are also subject to abatement.
-This abatement applies only to the benefits which are payable in relation to the added years awarded.
-The benefits are adjusted where the aggregate of the pension and the earnings in the new employment exceed the rate of pay on leaving the first employment.
-There is no discretion for the Council as administrator of the Lancashire Pension Fund on whether or not they apply this particular abatement in respect of benefits payable as a result of the previous award of compensatory added years. - 6.3 It is a condition of the Council's Redundancy Procedure that employees wishing to apply for voluntary redundancy must agree in writing that they will not apply for future employment with the Council for a period of three years following the date of the termination of their former employment. - 6.4 The Council will not re-engage as a chief officer under a contract for services any former employee of the Council who, on ceasing employment with the Council, was in receipt of a severance payment, a redundancy payment or a pension from the Council for a period of three years following the date of the termination of their former employment.
+6.1 The council in its role as administrator of the Lancashire Pension Fund has adopted a policy for scheme employers participating in the Lancashire Pension Fund regarding re-employment within local government or by an employer who offers membership of the Local Government Pension Scheme (LGPS).
+Under the policy only members in receipt of ill health pensions will be subject to abatement where, accounting for the effect of index linking, the aggregate of the pension and the earnings in the new employment exceed the rate of pay on leaving the first employment.
+However, any benefits built up from 1 April 2014 within the LGPS are unaffected by the effect of any reemployment.

+- 6.2 In addition to the policy highlighted above, re-employed pensioners who have previously retired on redundancy or efficiency grounds before October 2006 and been awarded compensatory added years, are also subject to abatement.
+This abatement applies only to the benefits which are payable in relation to the added years awarded. - The benefits are adjusted where the aggregate of the pension and the earnings in the new employment exceed the rate of pay on leaving the first employment.
+There is no discretion for the council as administrator of the Lancashire Pension Fund on whether or not they apply this particular abatement in respect of benefits payable as a result of the previous award of compensatory added years. - 6.3 It is a condition of the council's redundancy procedure that employees wishing to apply for voluntary redundancy must agree in writing that they will not apply for future employment with the council for a period of three years following the date of the termination of their former employment. - 6.4 The council will not re-engage as a chief officer under a contract for services any former employee of the council who, on ceasing employment with the council, was in receipt of a severance payment, a redundancy payment or a pension from the council for a period of three years following the date of the termination of their former employment.